Hodge-Tate decomposition for non-smooth spaces: Introduction

 \subsection{Ideas of proof}

-In this section, we sketch the ideas of proof for the Theorem \ref{HTss}.
+In this subsection, we sketch the ideas of proof for the Theorem \ref{HTss}.

 Let $K/\Q_p$ be a fixed complete algebraic closed non-archimedean field extension, and let $X$ be a rigid space over $K$.
-In order to compute the $p$-adic \'etale cohomology $\cH^*(X_\et, \Q_p)$, one way is to use the pro-\'etale topology.
+One way to compute the $p$-adic \'etale cohomology $\cH^*(X_\et, \Q_p)$ is to use the pro-\'etale topology.
 Scholze introduces the pro-\'etale site $X_\pe$ using the perfectoid geometry, together with a natural morphism of Grothendieck topologies

 Assuming $X$ is proper and $K$ is complete and algebraically closed, Scholze (\cite{Sch12B}, \cite{Sch13}) shows that there exists an isomorphism

 where $\pO_X$ is the completed pro-\'etale structure sheaf on $X_\pe$.
 So by the Leray spectral sequence, the study of the $p$-adic \'{e}tale cohomology can be broken into two parts: the study of $R^i\nu_*\wh\calO_X$, and the understanding of its cohomology.